 A debate that rages among academics, politicians, other commentators and the voluntary sector itself is whether the voluntary sector has distinctiveness or distinctive value.
 It could be argued that all three sectors are distinctive in their own way but what are the elements that make up the voluntary sector and make it special, and why does it matter?
 You will return to this idea throughout the course, particularly in Week 2 where you look at values in more detail.

 The word ‘value’ has more than one meaning: it can relate both to monetary value and to ‘giving value for money’.
 In terms of the voluntary sector, it could be used to assess how staff, volunteers and the services they provide are valued.
-There is also increasing interest in the concept of social value.
-This refers to value added beyond financial considerations, such as wider benefits for local communities (similar to the examples of social enterprise in Activity 2).
+There is also increasing interest in the concept of

 You will use the activity and discussion here as a way of starting to think about the ideas around distinctive value.

 Activity 4 What is distinctive?

 Start by thinking about what ‘distinctive’ means in general terms – you might want to look in a dictionary for help with this.
 Then write down some key words that could describe what makes the voluntary sector distinctive.